Gerfunky/TinyPixelMapper/README.md

 ## Installation
-Goto the Wiki
+TODO in wiki ?

 ## Configuration
-The configuration is done in the config_TPM.h settings loaded from the SPIFFS will have a huger priority than what is hardcoded in this file.
-Only use it for initial setup.
+The configuration is done in the config_TPM.h

 ## Where we need help
-We need a real APP.
-Im am getting to the limits of what we can do with TouchOSC.
-OSC will always be available so that its possible to use a midi-keyboard to play with the TinyPixelMapper
+More FX ideas.
+A custom fast purpose built interface instead of using Open stage control.
+We have started implementing it in Unreal Engine but would need help from un Unreal engine expert.

+## Credit where credit is due
+We used code sniblets from:
+TODO

 ## Donation Box
 TODO